 You have resided in the United States since before January 1, 1972.

 USCIS provides more information about the specific eligibility requirements for your green card type.
-If you’re not sure if you can apply for a green card, you may also use our free screener to check your green card eligibility.

 2. USCIS Denied Your Underlying Petition